ProtonMail/proton-bridge/unreleased.md

 * GODT-945 Fix panic in integration tests caused by concurrent map writes.

 ### Changed
-* GODT-858 Bump go-rfc5322 dependency to v0.4.0 to handle some invalid RFC5322 groups.
+* GODT-858 Bump go-rfc5322 dependency to v0.5.0 to handle some invalid RFC5322 groups and add support for semicolon delimiter in address-list.
 * GODT-923 Fix listener locking.

 ### Changed